-- (i) Assets and liabilities for each balance sheet presented are translated on the rate of exchange ruling at the reporting date. - (ii) Revenues and expenses for each income statement presented are translated at average exchange rate for the period.
-However, if this average is not a reasonable approximation of the cumulative effect on the rates prevailing on the actual transaction dates, revenues and expenses are translated using the foreign exchange rates on the specific transaction date.
+- (i) Assets and liabilities for each balance sheet presented are translated on the rate of exchange ruling at the reporting date. - (ii) Revenues and expenses for each income statement presented are translated using the foreign exchange rates on the specific transaction date.